Leonidus1995/farmer-prices-forecasting/Readme.md

 We began by concentrating on features that had data for 100 to 131 countries.
 To prevent excessive country-level data loss, any features with fewer than 100 countries were dropped.

 2. **Removal of Countries with Extensive Missingness:**
-We observed that 109 countries had complete missingness in at least one of 4 crucial features.
-To strike a balance between retaining countries and ensuring data quality, we removed any country missing all values in at least 2 of these 4 key features.
+We observed that 71 countries had complete missingness in at least one of the 2 crucial features ('credit_to_ag_forest_fish', 'afs_employment_share_in_total_employment').
+To strike a balance between retaining countries and ensuring data quality, we removed any country missing all values in both of these 2 key features.

-By applying this filtering strategy, we retained 124 of the original 166 countries, significantly improving data coverage across the selected features.
+By applying this filtering strategy, we retained 149 of the original 166 countries, significantly improving data coverage across the selected features.

 ### Final Dataset After Cleaning

-The dataset was reduced to 189,304 rows and 98 features.
+The dataset was reduced to 211,006 rows and 97 features.
+We removed the top 17 features with highest proportion of missing data (> 60%).

 - 76 features now have missing values under 10%.

-- 94 features have missing values under 40%.
+- 90 features have missing values under 40%.

 This structured reduction minimized data loss while improving the overall quality and reliability of the dataset for modeling.